maghead/maghead/UPGRADE.md

 5. Fix `create` and `find` logics:
   - BaseModel::create now returns Result object directly and don't reload created data to the object itself.
-  - BaseModel::find now returns the found record instead of load the data to the object itself.
+  - BaseModel::load now returns the found record instead of load the data to the object itself.

 6. `BaseModel::deflate` method is removed.

 7. `BaseModel::deflateData` method is removed.